Financial-Times/origami-image-set-tools/README.md

 Contact
 -------

-If you have any questions or comments about this module, or need help using it, please either [raise an issue][issues], visit [#ft-origami] or email [Origami Support].
+If you have any questions or comments about this module, or need help using it, please either [raise an issue][issues], visit [#origami-support] or email [Origami Support].

 Licence